Erin Boley

 Erin Boley is an American women's basketball player with the Oregon Ducks women's basketball team at the University of Oregon.

+Career

 In 2016, while a student-athlete at Elizabethtown High School, she was named the Gatorade High School Basketball Player of the Year.
 Boley began her career at Notre Dame as a freshman, in 2016.
 She then transferred to Oregon the following year for the 2017–2018 season but had to sit out a year due to transfer rules.